 - etc. etc. etc. etc.

 Let’s note, too, that this is also a list of privilege.
-Here are a few additional things that some parents have to grapple with:
+Here are a few additional things that parents of color have to grapple with:

 - Police brutality,